kamn8r/chalk-dust/README.md

 ![alt text](team-logo.png)

 ___
 Greetings!
-This playbook contains a synopsis of the scenarios and functionality from the Hunting with Splunk blog post series, as well as the Security Investigation Online Experience labs.
+This playbook contains a synopsis of the scenarios and functionality from the Hunting with Splunk blog series, as well as the Security Investigation Labs.
 Resources in this playbook can potentially be matched with challenges presented during the event, helping to expedite solutions and propel our team towards victory! :rocket:
 ___

 ## Contents